SageCT/SageCT/README.md

 - 👋 Hi, I’m @SageCT, A Sophomore CS undergrad at University of Houston.
-- 🌱 I’m currently learning data structures in C++.
+- 🌱 I’m currently learning web development using The Odin Project.
 - 💞️ I’m looking for opportunities to learn and sharpen my skills.
 - 📫 How to reach me:
   - Email: sageturn01@gmail.com